Dry Needling in Kerala – Actymed Healthcare

 Step 2 – Needling

 Fine, sterile, single-use needles are inserted into the identified trigger points.
-Most patients feel little to no discomfort on insertion.
-When the needle reaches the trigger point, a brief twitch response or deep aching sensation is felt — this lasts only a second or two and confirms accurate needle placement.
+When the needle reaches the trigger point, a brief twitch response or deep aching sensation is felt — this lasts only a second or two.

 Step 3 – Post-needling care

 Mild muscle soreness — similar to the feeling after an intense workout — may be felt for 24 to 48 hours.
-This is normal.
-Dr. Ajeesh will advise on stretching, hydration, and activity modifications to maximise the treatment effect.
+This is normal and expected.

 How many sessions are needed?